Image represents a media kit with boilerplate, logos and more

 A source code review is a process where developers examine each other's code for errors or issues before merging it into the main project.
 This step is crucial for ensuring source code security and quality, as it allows for the early detection of bugs or coding standard violations.

-In addition to bug hunting, code reviews provide an opportunity for knowledge sharing and reinforcing best practices within a team.
+In addition to human code reviews, automated code reviews provide an opportunity for knowledge sharing and reinforcing best practices within a team.

 What is source code testing?